 APSI’s undergraduate certificate in East Asian Studies provides students with the opportunity for interdisciplinary, in-depth study of historical and contemporary East Asian societies and cultures.
 Students construct a sequence of courses complementing their major field of study, enabling them to knowledgeably engage with East Asia in professional and academic contexts.

 Certificate students must complete six courses: an approved gateway course, an approved capstone seminar and four additional electives, including East Asian language courses.
 The elective courses must be at or above the 200 level.
-At least two different departments must be represented in the course selection, with no more than three courses originate from one single department.
+At least two different departments must be represented in the course selection, with no more than three courses from one single department.
 No more than two of the required six courses may double count for a major, minor or another certificate program.
 Students should declare interest in receiving the EAS certificate by the fifth semester.

 To officially enroll in the undergraduate certificate program, please contact the Registrar's office: 919-684-2813 or firstname.lastname@example.org.